Assets Close pension gaps through targeted investing

 In Switzerland, women generally live four years longer than men.
 This means that women face a particular challenge when it comes to saving for their retirement, as they will be retired for longer.
 In addition, compared to men, they earn less on average and are more likely to work part-time.
 As a woman, your retirement planning will begin from a different position to that of men; you would do well to review your position accordingly.

 In order to maintain their desired standard of living in old age, women should start planning their retirement early.
-The three pillars of retirement planning – AHV, the pension fund and private savings – must be considered here.
+The three pillars of retirement planning – OASI, the pension fund and private savings – must be considered here.

 Life expectancy: how to plan your retirement